leangjia/blender_docs/manual/modeling/meshes/editing/edge/screw.rst

 Center
    These number fields specify the center of the spin.
-When the tool is called for the first time, it will copy the XYZ location (global coordinates) of the cursor presently in the 3D View to start the operation.
+When the tool is called for the first time, it will copy the XYZ location (global coordinates) of the cursor presently in the 3D Viewport to start the operation.
-   You can specify the cursor coordinates using the Transform panel in 3D View, and typing in the 3D Cursor Location coordinates.
+   You can specify the cursor coordinates using the Transform panel in 3D Viewport, and typing in the 3D Cursor Location coordinates.
 You can adjust these coordinates interactively and specify another place for the spin center during the interactive session.
    (See Fig. :ref:`fig-mesh-screw-interactive-panel`.)